Skip to main content

 note

-When you click on any of these two widgets, you can jump to the Assignment Details dashboard, which displays even more valuable assignment-related data.
+When you click any of the last two widgets, you can jump to the Assignment Details dashboard, which displays even more valuable assignment-related data.

 After an organizational change, you use the Assignments tab to check for assignments pending deprovisioning, ensuring access is removed from users who have changed roles or left the company.
 By diving into the assignment details and reasons, you identify lingering entitlements tied to outdated roles.
 This helps you prevent unauthorized access and maintain compliance with internal security policies.